RadleighSmith/fit-tribe-frontend/README.md

 ### Prerequisites

 - Ensure you have a Heroku account.
 If not, sign up at [Heroku](https://www.heroku.com/).
 - Make sure you have the Heroku CLI installed on your local machine.
 If not, download and install it from [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+(This is great for checking logs)

 ### Instructions to Deploy Using Heroku